sudo-tee/MediaSpeed/README.md

 ## Media Directory structure

-MediaSpeed tries to work with any directory structure, but it work best of you follow these simple rules
+MediaSpeed tries to work with any directory structure, but it work best if you follow these simple rules

 ### Movies